Jay-Goo/RangeSeekBar/README.md

 ## WIKI
 You can know more information from [wiki](https://github.com/Jay-Goo/RangeSeekBar/wiki).

-## Give Me A Star
+## Give me a Star
-I hope you like RangeSeekBar. `Star` is the greatest support for me！ Thank you !
+Hope you like RangeSeekBar. `Star` is the greatest support for me！ Thank you !

+## License

+Copyright 2018 JayGoo

+Licensed under the Apache License.